WebAssembly/design/DynamicLinking.md

 # Dynamic linking

-WebAssembly supports load-time and run-time (`dlopen`) dynamic linking in the MVP.
-This is achieved by having multiple [instantiated modules](Modules.md) share functions, [linear memory](AstSemantics.md#linear-memory) and [tables](AstSemantics.md#tables) using module [imports](Modules.md#imports) and [exports](Modules.md#exports).
+WebAssembly allows load-time and run-time (`dlopen`) dynamic linking in the MVP.
+This is enabled by having multiple [instantiated modules](Modules.md) share functions, [linear memory](AstSemantics.md#linear-memory) and [tables](AstSemantics.md#tables) using module [imports](Modules.md#imports) and [exports](Modules.md#exports).
 In particular, since all (non-local) state